About Holiday Scottish Highlands and Islands

 - Local tips: Highlands & Islands – Douglas Griffin, Photographer

 The Scottish Highlands and Islands has more than it’s fair share of castles in various states of decay but all with their own unique beauty.
-Eilean Donan is probably the most famous and but I also have a soft spot for the ruins of Castle Tioram and Castle Stalker.
+Eilean Donan is probably the most famous but I also have a soft spot for the ruins of Castle Tioram and Castle Stalker.
 You will find your own favourites and no doubt disagree with me.

 Other historical sites to put on your list are the Glencoe visitor centre, Culloden battlefield and the ancient standing stones at Callanish on the Isle of Lewis in the Outer Hebrides.